U.S. Tries To Use Libya's Assets For Aid Purposes

 How much is known to be frozen of Gadhafi's money?

-Mr. STUART LEVEY (Former Undersecretary, Terrorism and Financial Intelligence, Treasury Department): Well, I think the most recent figures I've seen are somewhere between $38 and $40 billion frozen by the United States.
+STUART LEVEY: Well, I think the most recent figures I've seen are somewhere between $38 and $40 billion frozen by the United States.
 And then another significant sum frozen in other countries.
 I don't have exactly the number.

 INSKEEP: Tens of billions of dollars here.

 LEVEY: Tens of billions of dollars, definitely.

 INSKEEP: Now, is that Gadhafi's money?
 Is it Gadhafi's name on the checkbook or is it the government of Libya?

 LEVEY: This is the government of Libya's money.
 These are assets that are held by the Central Bank of Libya, the Libyan Investment Authority, perhaps the Libyan Oil Company.
 Very little of this, my educated guess would be, would be in the names of individuals.

 INSKEEP: Thirty-eight to forty billion dollars.
 And what is that - bank accounts, real estate, other kinds of assets?

 LEVEY: It's all of those things, but most likely a very small percentage of it is cash in bank accounts.
 And it is for that reason I think that when people are starting to talk about using the assets that becomes a more complicated process.

 INSKEEP: Oh, because you've got some real estate and maybe the book value is a billion dollars for a property, but who knows what you can sell it for right now or how much time that would take.